freeorion/freeorion/check/README.md

   English is the development language, so any changes related to text should be in that file.
   Also, this table us used as fallback for other translations, if a needed key is missing.
-  This file is mostly maintained by people who change game code, so the list of entries in this file should be the most actual.
+  This file is mostly maintained by people who change game code, so the list of entries in this file should be the most up-to-date.
 - `entry` one piece of translation, it consists of
   - `key` a sting that represents entry in the codebase (C++, Python).
     This string must be unique.
   - `value` actual translation that will be shown to the user.

 ### Key
-Only English chars in uppercase and dash are allowed.
+Only uppercase Latin alphabet (A-Z) and underscore (_) are allowed.
 Renaming a key should be done with caution.
 Many of the keys in the stringtable are used in the game source code explicitly, or in content scripts.
 Some keys are also generated programatically, such as by adding a prefix to other text.
+C++ uses UserString(...) or UserStringNop(...) to look up strings or to mark stringtable keys that are used in code.
-In C++ `UserString` and `UserStringNop` are used to get keys values, In Python `fo.userString` and `fo.userStringList` are used.
+Python uses `fo.userString` and `fo.userStringList` for look up.

 ### Value syntax
 #### Simple (single line)